jro31/jethro-codes/_articles/projects/jethro-codes.md

 export default useSectionDetails;
 ```

-I won't go over every case of how this data hook is used, because most of it is irrelevant to how the articles are used, and that's what I want to focus on here.
+I won't go over every case of how this data is used, because most of it is irrelevant to the articles, and that's what I want to focus on here.
 However, there is one important line:

 ```js
 export const articleSections = [projects, templates];